-^{} The % of children making expected or better progress in Writing elements that were tested was very high, in line with previous years' performance; in the Grammar, Punctuation and Spelling test, 82% of the children attained the expected standard and 47% attained a high score.
-The strict application of the new Teacher Assessment framework meant that children had to achieve ALL elements in order to attain the 'expected' grade and this led directly to a significant fall in the % of children managing this, as opposed to standards suddenly dropping!
+\The % of children making expected or better progress in Writing elements that were tested was very high, in line with previous years' performance; in the Grammar, Punctuation and Spelling test, 85% of the children attained the expected standard and 32% attained a high score.
+For the third year after the introduction of the new assessment framework, we have seen a rise in children attaining the expected and higher 'Greater Depth' standard, which is pleasing.